How to use Claude Skills to level up your productivity

 - Chain Skills for end-to-end automation

-- You say: “Use `newsletter-analytics-reporter` on this CSV.”
+- You say: “Use

 - Time: Minutes.
 Consistency: On lock.